Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Identifying features with crosscoders

-\Cref{fig:results_crosscoder} shows that each task's accuracy drops as new tasks are learned despite a largely stable normalized capacity.
-This indicates that severe overlap between features is not the main issue.
-Instead, forgetting correlates more with \emph{misalignment and fading} in this setting.
+For this example experiment, \cref{fig:results_crosscoder} shows that each task's accuracy drops as new tasks are learned, despite a largely stable normalized capacity.
+This suggests that severe overlap between features is not the main issue.
+Instead, the observed metric changes are more consistent with fading and misalignment than with feature overlap in this setting.
+A notable exception occurs after the second task, where norms increase, likely due to the strong similarity and shared features between the first and second tasks, as indicated by their closely aligned contribution $\bm \beta$ values.
 Note that all features remain active across tasks (bottom-right plot), but their contribution (bottom-left plot) changes substantially.
-This is consistent with the \emph{worst-case scenario} described by our theory: when feature directions persist but their scaling and readout drift, the system retains structure yet loses predictive power.
-The observed dominance of fading over rotation aligns with trends seen in the feature-reader model under increasing depth (\cref{sec:results_toy_depth}).
-A notable exception occurs after the second task, where norms increase, likely due to the strong similarity and shared features between the first and second tasks, as indicated by their closely aligned $\bm \beta$ values.
+This seems to be consistent with the \emph{worst-case scenario} described in our theory: active but misaligned features receive a high gradient pressure.

-\paragraph{Testing misalignment as the culprit} We performed an intervention to isolate misalignment, crafting a classifier head by linearly combining the evolved decoder vectors $\mW^{m_t}_{\text{dec},i}$ weighted by their initial importance $I^{(t)}_i$.
-This restores the original readout alignment.
+\paragraph{Testing misalignment as the culprit} As an example of how we could intervene the network, we performed an intervention to isolate misalignment in which we crafted a classifier head by linearly combining the evolved decoder vectors $\mW^{m_t}_{\text{dec},i}$ weighted by their initial importance $I^{(t)}_i$.
+This would restore the original readout alignment and, if there were no capacity degradation, the performance should be recovered.
 We compare against the \texttt{original} classifier and a \texttt{random} combination of decoder vectors.

-As shown in \cref{fig:clf_interv_comparison}, accuracy was recovered only for task 1 (which shares features with task 2), and only marginally for the others, indicating that fading is the dominant factor in performance decay.
-The high forgetting observed in $\bm\gamma$ is not evidence of rotational misalignment, but is a direct result of this fading (norm reduction). \Cref{fig:results_crosscoder} confirms this: while the norms of key features increase during training on the task, they subsequently decrease as the model reallocates capacity to newer tasks.
+As shown in \cref{fig:clf_interv_comparison}, accuracy was recovered only for task 1 (which shares features with task 2), and only marginally for the others, suggesting that fading is the dominant factor in performance decay in this case study.
+The high forgetting observed in the alignment $\bm\gamma$ is not evidence of rotational misalignment but rather a direct result of this fading (norm reduction). \Cref{fig:results_crosscoder} is consistent with this: while the norms of key features increase during training on the task, they subsequently decrease as the model reallocates capacity to newer tasks.